foam-framework/foam/tutorial/1-concepts.md

 - **Methods**: Plain old methods, as in Java or most other languages.
 - **Actions**: Guarded methods for GUIs, whose buttons can be hidden or disabled based on custom conditions.
 - **Listeners**: Pre-bound event listeners.
 These are essentially methods with `this` pre-bound.
-    - Listeners can declare they want to be de-duped.
-Then they will run either after a set period of time or on the next animation frame.
+    - Listeners can declare they want to be batched.
+If so, events will be held until either a set time has elapsed (`isMerged: 100` for 100 milliseconds) or until the next animation frame (`isAnimated: true`).
+Your code is only called once, and the event delivered is the latest one.
 - **Templates**: Methods that return HTML strings.
     - Generally not handwritten Javascript, rather created by FOAM's template compiler.